ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 HTML gives us lots of these elements to work with, but as you well know it doesn't give us enough elements for everything we need.
 Not by a long shot!
 Take icons as a simple example, here's some in GitHub's UI:
 <img src="/public/images/github-tabs.png" alt="Icons used in a tabs user interface">

 Because HTML doesn't give us an `icon` tag to markup a site's icons we've had to come up with our own solutions.
-Here's four similar approaches you've likely seen before:
+Here are four similar approaches you've likely seen before:

 ```html
 <i class="fa fa-phone"></i>